questdb/questdb_change_tracker/README.md

 - Detects and reports structural changes in the table.
 - Outputs aggregated results to stdout.
 - Inserts data into a materialized view based on a user-defined SQL template.
+- Tracks processing status using a specified QuestDB table to ensure continuity between script runs.

 ## Installation
 1. Clone the repository: